 If you’re just starting out or don’t have the funds to purchase specialist rods for each bass fishing technique, opt for a versatile all-rounder like the Abu Garcia Villain 2.0 Casting Rod.
 This rod is designed for use with a baitcasting reel, traditionally the most popular choice for bass fishermen.
 It comes in a range of sizes, but the seven-foot length with medium power is the best middle-of-the-road option.

 Fast action guarantees great sensitivity and solid hook sets and is especially suited to single-hook lures, including jigs and worms.
 The seven-foot model is a one-piece rod made from lightweight, perfectly balanced 40-ton graphite and complemented by the brand’s V Wrap carbon construction for added strength and durability.
 Other highlights include the high-quality Fuji reel seat, the comfortable EVA non-slip handle, and the titanium alloy guides.
 The latter have zirconium inserts for unparalleled lightness.

 Best for Flipping & Pitching: Lew’s Fishing American Hero Speed Stick

 For flipping and pitching in heavy cover, 7’6” rods like the Lew’s Fishing American Hero Speed Stick are considered standard.
 The longer length allows for the greater accuracy this fishing method requires, while the fast action allows you to set hooks quickly and efficiently.
 Like all good flipping rods, this one features a heavy power rating suitable for line weights of between twenty to forty pounds.
 These stronger lines are made to cope with the strain of digging bass out of thick cover, and reduce the likelihood of you snapping up before you can land your trophy fish.

-Amazon reviewers love the rod’s combination of a stiff backbone and sensitive tip.
-The multilayer, multi-directional graphite blank is reinforced with premium resins for structural strength, while the gunsmoke stainless steel guides are exceptionally durable.
+The rod's multilayer, multi-directional graphite blank is reinforced with premium resins for structural strength, while the gunsmoke stainless steel guides are exceptionally durable.
 In between pitches, keep your hook out of the way using the titanium-coated hook keeper.
 Other enviable features include the lightweight graphite reel seat and the split grip handle with its high-density EVA grip.
 A portion of the proceeds goes towards supporting veterans through Lew’s American Hero program.

 Best for Topwater Lures: Ugly Stik GX2 Spinning Rod